 Where Do Scorpions Lurk?

 Obviously, the best thing to do is either a) avoid scorpions altogether, or b) get rid of them.
 So where do these annoying little pests hang out?
-During the day these nocturnal creatures are hiding.
-They harborage anywhere dark and hidden: in crevices, crawl spaces, wall voids, under woodpiles, in closets, weep holes, or beneath your baseboards.
+During the day these nocturnal creatures are hiding in dark crevices, crawl spaces, wall voids, under woodpiles, in closets, weep holes, or beneath your baseboards.

 At night, these creatures come alive.
 In fact, shine a black light on areas where you suspect scorpion activity and you can easily see their creepy little bodies light up.
 They have a luminescent quality that will make them glow in the dark.